Amaretto Sour

 - Serve a Crowd: Multiply the ingredients by your number of guests to serve in a pitcher or as a punch.
 As long as you keep the ratio of 3 parts alcohol to 2 parts sour mix, it will taste perfect.

-More Great Cocktails
+More Cocktails To Try

 Amaretto Sour